antonymarcano/postcode/README.md

     cake bake

-You should see:
+You should see something like this:

     Starting...

     Finished
     -----------------
-    1 specs, 0 failures in 0.007s.
+    2 specs, 0 failures in 0.007s.

     ConsoleReporter finished

-There is the first example postcode spec written and the simplest implementation code to make it pass in CoffeeScript.